oohsai/csv-endpoint/README.md

 - **Node.js** - Server Environment: Selected for its efficient request handling, enabling the use of JavaScript/TypeScript for both frontend and backend development.
 Node.js boasts a vast ecosystem of open-source libraries and packages, making it highly scalable.
 - **Prisma** - Database Toolkit: Employed for its support of multiple database services, connection pooling capabilities, and auto-generated CRUD operations.
 Prisma also facilitates real-time data synchronization.

-## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
+## ⛓️ Dependencies <a name = "depend"></a>

 The project relies on dependencies such as Express, CSV, Moment, and pg.
+Using neon.tech for a postgres database

 ## 🚀 Future Scope <a name = "future_scope"></a>